Brake Caliper Painting

 Wet spray brake caliper painting is a quicker and cheaper method as opposed to powder coating.
 The finish is strong and produces a nice outcome, however, powder coating does produce a far superior finish.
 Wet spray caliper painting takes roughly 6 hours to complete.

 Powder coat caliper painting is a high-quality process that delivers a superior finish compared to traditional wet paint methods.
+Have a look out our powder coating page to find out more about our process.

 The process begins with the careful removal of the brake calipers, which may require bleeding the brakes to ensure proper removal.
 Next, the pistons are taken out, and the calipers are dipped in an acid bath to remove all rust, dirt, and old paint.
 After the acid bath, the calipers are sandblasted to create a smooth, clean surface.
 They are then pre-baked in an oven at 200 degrees to remove any remaining impurities and moisture.